 Insider Ownership Of Neon Therapeutics

-We can see that insiders own shares in Neon Therapeutics, Inc..
-As individuals, the insiders collectively own US$4.7m worth of the US$143m company.
-It is good to see some investment by insiders, but I usually like to see higher insider holdings.
-It might be worth checking if those insiders have been buying.
+Our most recent data indicates that insiders own some shares in Neon Therapeutics, Inc..
+As individuals, the insiders collectively own US$4.4m worth of the US$125m company.
+Some would say this shows alignment of interests between shareholders and the board, though I generally prefer to see bigger insider holdings.
+But it might be worth checking if those insiders have been selling.

 General Public Ownership